markdingo/trustydns/README.md

 opportunistically forwards queries to different servers to accumulate latency and reliability data.

 There are other public DoH servers besides those run by Mozilla and Quad9.
 A fairly comprehensive list can be found on the [Curl GitHub site](https://github.com/curl/curl/wiki/DNS-over-HTTPS).
-Note that at the time of writing, Google do *not* run a public RFC8484 compliant DNS Over HTTPS server.
-They run a DNS Over HTTPS API of their own invention which is not supported by trustydns.

 #### A Proxy deployment with split-DNS